nashville-software-school/front-end-milestones/6-modern-frameworks/exercises/1-basic/MF_MUSHROOMS.md

 ## Setup

+These commands are a helpful quick start.
+You may choose to ignore them completely and create your own directory structure.
+If you choose to use this recommendation, just copy the commands below and paste.
+It doesn't matter what directory you are currently in.

 ```
 mkdir -p ~/workspace/exercises/modern-framework/mushroom-mania && cd $_
 ```

-## Requirements
+## Instructions

-For this exercises, you're going to create a basic application, with a single view.
+For this exercise, you're going to create a basic application, with a single view.
 Your job is to load the JSON data below and display it in a list.
 Above the list, provide one text box, and two radio buttons.

 The radio buttons should be labeled *Poisonous* and *Non-poisonous*.